 On Friday, December 9, 2011, the United States Department of Agriculture published final rules that will implement certain directives of the 2008 Farm Bill.
 The 2008 Farm Bill ordered the Secretary of Agriculture to establish criteria for determining if conduct by a live poultry dealer, a packer or swine contractor violated the Packers and Stockyard Act (the PSA).
 Notably, the final rule issued last week was modified substantially from the rule proposed by the USDA’s Grain Inspection Packers and Stockyards Administration (GIPSA) back on June 22, 2010.
 Sweeping changes were made after the USDA reviewed more than 61,000 comments filed and as the result of strong opposition from the meat and poultry industries and Congress to the proposed rules.

 The final rule establishes criteria for GIPSA to consider when determining if a violation of the PSA occurred under the four separate categories described below.
 The final rule also clarifies that when applicable to live poultry dealers, the rules apply to all stages of a live poultry dealer’s poultry production, including pullets, laying hens, breeders, and broilers, excluding egg-type pullets, hens that only produce table eggs, and breeder flocks for the egg industry.
 The final rule will apply to all poultry growing arrangements, swine production contracts, or any other regulated livestock or poultry contracts entered into, amended, altered, modified, renewed or extended after February 7, 2012.
-The final rules are effective on February 7, 2012 and are available at the USDA Grain Inspection, Packers & Stockyards Administration Web site.
+The final rules are effective on February 7, 2012.

 Suspension of the Delivery of Birds: Notice Requirement